Applicants must complete the following:

 Sophomores, juniors and seniors in good academic and social standing, although some programs require junior status or higher.
 No student may be accepted for participation in an off-campus study program while on academic or social probation.

 Program participation is a privilege to be earned through solid academic achievement, demonstration of maturity, and strong motivation for program participation.
 Matriculation at the Colleges, in and of itself, does not guarantee the “right” to study off-campus.
 Students who wish to participate in a Global Education program sponsored by the Colleges must have a minimum cumulative GPA of 2.5.
 (However, note that some programs have a higher minimum GPA.)
 In cases where a program attracts more applicants than available places, even students meeting the GPA requirements might not be selected.
-Students who wish to join another institution's program or study independently at a foreign institution will be expected to have established a cumulative GPA of 2.5 or better and be at junior or senior year standing by the beginning of the proposed program (NOTE: Approval to participate in these non-HWS programs is highly competitive, see #5 below.)
+Students who wish to join another institution’s program or study independently at a foreign institution will be expected to have established a cumulative GPA of 2.5 or better and be a junior or senior by the beginning of the proposed program (NOTE: Approval to participate in these non-HWS programs is highly competitive, see #7 below.)
 All students must be in good academic and social standing in their college to be eligible for off-campus study.
 Some programs have prerequisites that must be fulfilled prior to participation.
 Students must be on campus the semester before their program starts in order to meet the pre-requisites and attend all mandatory meetings (except under extraordinary circumstances, which you must discuss in advance with the CGE).

 Admissions decisions are made jointly by the faculty director(s) of the program (if applicable) and the staff of the Center for Global Education in consultation with the Deans’ Offices.
 For affiliated programs, the final decision rests with the program administrator.
 Students are encouraged to speak with CGE staff or faculty directors prior to applying to learn more about program criteria.
 Students may appeal admission decisions by submitting a written letter within one week of the date of the decision letter.
 The appeal letter must be submitted to Dr. Thomas D’Agostino, Associate Dean for Global Education and will be reviewed by the Provost and Dean of Faculty.